skillrepos/cc-adv/labs.md

 to save changes.
 If running locally, use whatever editor you prefer.
 <br><br>

 **NOTE:** This course assumes you are already comfortable with the Claude Code basics — running it, permission modes, `/init` and CLAUDE.md, skills, subagents and custom commands.
-A few steps re-establish that groundwork so the rest of the day has something to build on; those are marked *(recap)* and kept short.
+A few steps re-establish that groundwork so the rest of the day has something to build on.
 Everything else is new ground.

 <br><br>